 Where a company requests a Certificate of Residence (CoR) to support a claim for benefits under an article for dividends which includes a subject to tax test, the Officer will need to check whether the company has made an election under CTA09/931R(2) in respect of that dividend.
 As discussed at INTM162020, that is because UK companies are no longer subject to tax on most overseas dividends unless they make an election under S931R(2).
 If no such election has been made and the dividend is exempt, a CoR cannot be issued in these circumstances.

-(This content has been withheld because of exemptions in the Freedom of Information Act 2000) INTM162170(This content has been withheld because of exemptions in the Freedom of Information Act 2000)
+(This content has been withheld because of exemptions in the Freedom of Information Act 2000)

 Previous page